zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    * - ``webhookUrl``

        .. type:: string
-          :required: true
+          :required: false

-     - Set the webhook URL, where we will send :doc:`order status updates </orders/status-changes>` to.
+     - Set the webhook URL, where we will send :doc:`order status changes </orders/status-changes>` to.

+       .. note:: The ``webhookUrl`` is optional, but without a webhook you will miss out on important :doc:`status changes </orders/status-changes>` to your order.

+          The ``webhookUrl`` must be reachable from Mollie's point of view, so you cannot use ``localhost``.
+If you want to use webhook during development on ``localhost``, you must use a tool like `ngrok <https://lornajane.net/posts/2015/test-incoming-webhooks-locally-with-ngrok>`_ to have the webhooks
+          delivered to your local machine.

    * - ``locale``